metal3-io/cluster-api-provider-metal3/docs/e2e-test.md

 However, in case we need to run them in the ephemeral cluster pivoting and re-pivoting should be ignored.

+### Remediation based feature tests

-`remediation_feature_tests`: independent from the previous tests and can run independently includes:
+Independent from the previous tests and can run independently includes:

 - Remediation
 - Inspection¹